 Since CBD is such a new product, people have a lot of questions about it I’m often asked about recommendations.
 The big thing to be careful about with CBD is that there are some unscrupulous companies out there selling CBD products that don’t actually have CBD – kind of a bummer.

-So if you’re lucky enough to have a trustworthy dispensary near you, I’d start there.
+So if you’re lucky enough to have a trustworthy distributor near you, I’d start there.

-Otherwise, if you’re in the US or Europe, I recommend Pure Spectrum CBD, because they’re high quality, reasonably priced, and they do and report third party testing on all their products, so you know you’re getting a good products.
+Otherwise, I recommend Direct Hemp, because they’re high quality, reasonably priced, and they do and report third party testing on all their products, so you know you’re getting a good products.

 Plus, readers of this blog can get a 10% discount when they use the coupon code ‘treatasthma,’ making this even easier to try (if you do get some, please let me know your experience!).